leeandri/nod3js-weather/README.md

-# Weather App
+# Weather Now

-Welcome to the **Weather App**!
 This application provides real-time weather information for various locations, designed with a focus on user-friendliness and accessibility.

 ---